-Figure 2 illustrates how balanced centricity is achieved within a service-system.
+Figure 2 illustrates how balanced centricity is achieved within a service eco-system.
 Our research suggests that this state requires a strong mutually beneficial 'co-created' relationship between primary actors (there could be more than two but we attempt parsimony in our model).
-This relationship could be B2B or B2C but is likely to require actors to grant access or give empowerment to one or more actors.
+This relationship could be B2B or B2C but is likely to require actors to grant access or empower other actors.
 Our theme of ownership (of aspects of the relationship) will also be important.
-Once this relationship is established, the exchange of operand and operant resources (and benefits) will motivate other actors to contribute to the service-system.
-Whilst the contribution of these secondary actors is likely to be limited to the provision of mainly operand resources each secondary actors will receive benefits from involvement.
+Once this relationship is established, the exchange of operand and operant resources (and benefits) will motivate other actors to contribute to the network.
+Whilst the contribution of these secondary actors is likely to be limited to the provision of mainly operand resources they still receive benefits from involvement.

-Figure 2 Balanced Centricity in a Service System.
+Figure 2 Balanced Centricity in a Service Eco-System